Why Choose Australia

 A Better and Safe Place To Study

-Canadians place great importance on learning, and have developed a first-rate education system with high standards.
+Australians place great importance on learning, and have developed a first-rate education system with high standards.
 The country spends more on education (as a percentage of GDP) compared to the OECD average, and is the second highest among G-8 countries.

-Canada is considered to be a relatively peaceful, safe and orderly country.
+Australia is considered to be a relatively peaceful, safe and orderly country.
 Its violent crime rate decreased for ten consecutive years from 1993 to 2003.

 A High Tech Country

-Canada is a stimulating environment in which to do business and to learn, thanks to the contributions of many bright and talented scientists, researchers and entrepreneurs.
+Australia is a stimulating environment in which to do business and to learn, thanks to the contributions of many bright and talented scientists, researchers and entrepreneurs.
 The country is an international leader in computer and information technologies and has a reputation for excellence in such sectors as telecommunications, transportation and engineering; and specifically, aerospace, urban transport, microelectronics, medical devices, advanced software, hydroelectric and nuclear power, lasers and opto-electronics, biotechnology, food and beverage processing, geomatics; and ocean and environmental industries.

 A Bilingual Nation